-The L. Minor Care Center offers a safe, secure community for up to 24 men with barriers to care and special needs.
+The L. Minor Care Center offers a safe, secure community for men with barriers to care and special needs.
 Barriers to care include behavioral health challenges, mental illness, emotional struggles, developmental disabilities and age-related special needs that may not be appropriately met within the typical community of our Men’s Center.

 Sometimes even harder to overcome.

-City Union Mission recognized the special attention that this segment of the homeless population in Kansas City needed, and opened the L. Minor Care Center (LMCC) in 2018.
+City Union Mission recognized the special attention and care that this segment of the homeless population in Kansas City needed, and opened the L. Minor Care Center (LMCC) in 2018.
 It’s designed to provide specialized care for a vulnerable and under-served segment of the homeless community.

 Statistics also show that more than 40% have a physical disability.

 The Mission’s objective is to focus on the guests’ specific, special needs leading to improvement of quality of life, management of symptoms, increased level of independence leading to transition into a higher level of care in the community.